 document.cookie = "name=value; expires=Fri, 31 Dec 9999 23:59:59 GMT;";

-Browser will only transmit the cookie to server if the request is using HTTPS.
-You can set it from server by setting following in the response header.
+Or you can set it from server by setting following in the response header.

-Set-Cookie: access_token=secretpanda; secure;
+Set-Cookie: password=secret; secure;

 Set-Cookie: access_token=secretpanda; HttpOnly;

-If you are using cookie for authentication, or using to transmit sensitive information, Secure or HttpOnly cookies alone won’t cut it.
+If you are using cookie for authentication, or using to transmit sensitive information, Secure or HttpOnly cookies alone still won’t cut it.

 A bad site could hide (with or without the site owner’s intention) XHR requests to force your browser into to issuing requests on user’s bank website (if he/she happens to be authenticated) to send money to attacker’s account.
-The bank website will think that it’s the user making such requests and execute them - especially if the bad site is trusted in bank site’s CORS (maybe they are under the same domain name?)
+The bank website will think that it’s the user making such requests and happily execute them - especially if the bad site is trusted in bank site’s CORS (maybe they are under the same domain name?)

-Recommended mitigation is to do following
+Recommended mitigation is to do following.

 (Stateful) CSRF Token